a-dera/a-dera/README.md

 > I am also in constant search of challenges which require to find new solutions to solve problems faced by people in their everyday life.

-- 🔭 I’m currently working on Web back-end projects, some in PHP (Symfony5), others in Python (Django3).
+- 🔭 I’m currently working on Web back-end projects, some in PHP (Symfony5&6), others in Python (Django3).
-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently learning Go & Rust.
 - 👯 I’m looking to collaborate on Open Source projects matching ML, Data Science or IoT.
 - 📫 How to reach me: dera.amedee@gmail.com
 - ⚡ Fun fact: The whole universe is written in python